expectedtodie/expectedtodie/_posts/2022-06-19-expectedtodie-part5.md

 Since this surgery involved removing most of my pancreas, the recovery was much tougher as I could not digest food and could not leave the hospital until everything was working.
 But I got up and walking quickly with the help of therapists and serious pain medication.
 I was out of work for a month and spent my time recovering.

 Unfortunately, on the very next MRI just 9 months after surgery, a new and faster growing tumor had developed on what remained of my pancreas.
 This, of course, was very bad news.
 Now, I was regretting the pancreas surgery.
 After all, the main purpose was to get rid of the main tumors and stop from growing again.
 And it failed spectacularly, leaving me with a faster growing tumor than I had in the first place.

-Lesson Learned: No more surgery when I know for sure that it would not help prevent more tumors, no matter what the doctors say.

 At this point, my oncologist recommended proton beam radiation focused on this single tumor.
 Lovely.
 More treatments.
 And so, in the spring of 2018, I met with yet another doctor who would manage my radiation treatments.
 The cool thing about the photon beam radiation treatments is that you do not have to be opened up.
 The beam will travel right through your skin and focus directly on the tumor.
 But it has to be very precise.
 What they do is create a mold, which will vary depending on where your tumor is, that will keep you from moving around.
 Here is what my mold looked like.